Skip to main content

 Passive Income Report YTD and Plans forward

 I worked not this year, and here's my income for the first 3 quarters of 2023: My income comes from 3 sources: Interest income from T bills, Interest income from bonds (which includes Singapore Saving bonds and other retail bonds), and Dividends (mainly from STI ETFs, with some other stocks).
 This year was an improvement from last year's income ( read here ), not because of what I've done this year, but from what I've done last year - delayed gratification.
 Even more delayed gratification, was from the saving I accumulated since I started working.
 Grateful to myself for having few material desires.
 If $2000 is the minimum survival sum, I probably survived 62.5% of the time.
 If I average out the 8 months, I met the minimum survival sum on a monthly basis.
 My goal for this year is to hit $24,000 passive income, and with 66.7% of the year passed, I'm 70% there.
-June has been the best month to date, and as you can see, it's contributed mainly through int
+June has been the best month to date, and as you can see, it's contributed mainly through intere

 I worked NOT in 2022 - Here's my income report and lessons learnt

 It's late January of 2023, and while it seems a bit late to talk about 2022, it's probably a year where I should pen down because it's different from the rest.
 2022 was a year where I worked not at all since I graduated, and I wanted to pen my thoughts.
 For curiosity sake, I typed in my topic into the chatGPT, and this was what it gave: Well, how do you find ChatGPT's year?
 I would rate ChatGPT's response as highly excellent.
 If I were some student writing some journal entry just to submit for as homework, I'll probably submit this.
 But while AI can help us with general task, it cannot be us, unless we feed in enough inputs for it.
 So below is my version, of how 2022 was, a year where I worked NOT.
 My Income For 2022 Below is a chart showing my income for 2022.
 And they are broadly divided into 3 sources: Interest from bonds (including the Singapore saving bonds, but excluding T bills), dividends and T- bills.
-My Income for 2022 The 6 months T-bills becom
+My Income for 2022 The 6 months T-bills become

 How to Cut Your Vitamins Bills from your Gynae trip by 50%

 I saw this article from Turtle Investor on Why Pay For Panadol When Generic Paracetamol Costs 73% Less? , which brought back the memories of cheapo me and my friends when we were trying to save cost during our pregnancies and after, and checked out each others' prescription from various doctors.
 Disclaimer: Hey, before you read further, do not that I'm NOT a doctor, and I have no certification or knowledge of medicines/ healthcare and whatsoever.
 I only know how to google and read the labels.
 The reason for checking one another's prescription was due to the differences in our bills.
 Some of us had a sky-high bill at the first gynae visit, and the one month's worth of vitamins (note: Vitamins, not medicines) cost way more than the consultation at the first visit.
 On the other hand, some of us, walked off the clinic with a month supply of vitamins at a mere fraction of the cost.
 Also, some of us had more vitamins prescribed than others.
-Here are some of the typical
+Here are some of the typical vi

 How to learn something fast and easily